-His intricate renditions bring every tiny detail to life and his understanding of light and shade invite the viewer to look into the shadows where they’ll find even more elements to the “story”.
+His intricate renditions bring every tiny detail to life and his understanding of light and shade invites the viewer to look into the shadows where they’ll find even more elements to the ‘story’.

-Reptiles – and particularly Australian lizards – are one of David’s favourite subjects and he paints them with a familiarity that gives the animal a quality of being right there.
-The detail of scale, of claw, eye and expression is exquisite, creating a presence that is both enigmatic and revealing.
+Reptiles – and particularly Australian lizards – are one of David’s favorite subjects and he paints them with a familiarity that gives the animal quality of being right there.
+The detail of scale, claw, eye, and expression is exquisite, creating a presence that is both enigmatic and revealing.

 Adding further complexity to his paintings, David often creates a surrealistic quality by merging creatures into a mosaic pattern that simply doesn’t look like it could have been created by hand.
 Hours of laborious work go into each and every one of David’s paintings and he produces only a small number of originals each year.
 Consequently, they are in high demand.
 Selected works are available in limited edition prints of no more than 95 copies per piece.